vidishsirdesai/projects/README.md

 flask
 pickle
 ```
-3. Once the `requirement.txt` file is created with all the dependencies included as a part of the file, save the file and run `pip install -r requirements.txt` from the terminal.
+3. Once the `requirements.txt` file is created with all the dependencies included as a part of the file, save the file and run `pip install -r requirements.txt` from the terminal.
 4. `pip list` can be run to check if the installation of all the packages has been successful.

 ### Show recommender app
+1. This app has been built and has been tested on Python version: `3.11.9`.
-1. To run the application,
+2. To run the application,
     - `cd src`.
     - `FLASK_APP=show_recommender_app.py flask run`.
-2. To view the welcome page, goto, http://127.0.0.1:5000.
+3. To view the welcome page, goto, http://127.0.0.1:5000.
-3. To classify the anomaly type or the attack type, send a POST request to, http://127.0.0.1:5000/recommendations.
+4. To classify the anomaly type or the attack type, send a POST request to, http://127.0.0.1:5000/recommendations.
-4. The POST request can be sent by running the following command in a terminal window:
+5. The POST request can be sent by running the following command in a terminal window:
 ```
 curl -X POST -H 'Content-Type: application/json' -d '{"movie_name": "Liar Liar"}' http://127.0.0.1:5000/recommedations
 ```
-5. Expected response: `{"0":"Mrs. Dalloway","1":"Abyss, The","2":"Duets","3":"Holy Smoke","4":"Way of the Gun, The","5":"Wedding Gift, The","6":"Auntie Mame","7":"Theory of Flight, The","8":"Leading Man, The","9":"Mask of Zorro, The"}`.
+6. Expected response: `{"0":"Mrs. Dalloway","1":"Abyss, The","2":"Duets","3":"Holy Smoke","4":"Way of the Gun, The","5":"Wedding Gift, The","6":"Auntie Mame","7":"Theory of Flight, The","8":"Leading Man, The","9":"Mask of Zorro, The"}`.

 # API Specification
 ### Base URL